JJ/granada-off/text/roundabouts.md

 unemployed.
 And five or six other assorted citizens of this talented and hard-working town.

+You say roundabout.

-You say roundabout, I say [pork barrel](http://www.cuatro.com/noticias/espana/rotondas-corrupcion-derroche-arquitectos-Nacion_Rotonda_2_1970880081.html).
+I say [pork barrel](http://www.cuatro.com/noticias/espana/rotondas-corrupcion-derroche-arquitectos-Nacion_Rotonda_2_1970880081.html).
 Roundabouts have reached such proportions that some newspapers are looking for the [ten ugliest roundabouts in Spain](http://blogs.publico.es/strambotic/2014/04/rotondismo/), and it was hard work, there is even a full